-Chiropractic care is a critical component in the health and well-being of many people every day.
+Chiropractic care is a critical component in the health and well-being of many people every day, and it is an important part of health care reform.
 Chiropractors have been working to make sure Americans receive access to their valuable services and benefits.
-The largest chiropractic organization in this country, the American Chiropractic Association (ACA), supported the passage of the Affordable Care Act (President Obama’s healthcare reform) in 2010.
+The largest chiropractic organization in this country, the American Chiropractic Association (ACA), supported the passage of the Affordable Care Act (President Obama’s healthcare reform, “Obamacare”) in 2010.
 According to the White House website1, the key components of healthcare reform include “Stronger Consumer Rights and Protections, More Affordable Coverage, Better Access to Care, Stronger Medicare”.
 Politics aside, giving patient’s non-discriminatory provider access to chiropractic care was a key component of the ACA’s backing of healthcare reform.

 The “Harkin Amendment” is the provider non-discrimination component of the law: “It has to be recognized as an historic first for the chiropractic profession.
 We now have a federal law applicable to ERISA plans that makes it against the law for insurance companies to discriminate against doctors of chiropractic and other providers relative to their participation and coverage in health plans,” said ACA President, Rick McMichael, DC.2 According to the Affordable Care Act: “A group health plan and a health insurance issuer offering group or individual health insurance coverage shall not discriminate with respect to participation under the plan or coverage against any health care provider who is acting within the scope of that provider’s license or certification under applicable State law”.3

 Chiropractors are Health Care Professionals